mjfos2r/ltu-ncov/docs/src/reference/customizing-visualization.rst

      north-america: # name of the build; this can be anything
        description: my_profiles/example/north-america-description.md

-If that is not provided, then a per-run description is used, also specified in ``builds.yaml``:
+If that is not provided, then a per-run description is used, also specified in the workflow config file:

 .. code:: yaml